 This earth science collection from ProQuest contains earth science-related full-text articles, granular access to figures and tables within articles, and the entire range of bibliographic records from GeoRef.
 GeoRef provides access to the geoscience literature of the world and, with coverage from 1693 to present, is the most comprehensive database available in the geosciences.
 Access to subscription content is for BLM users only.

 Pull results from multiple databases with one search!
 Subscription content includes the Environment Complete, Academic Search Premier, MasterFILE Premier, Legal Collection, GreenFILE, and Library, Information Science & Technology Abstracts research databases.
 Databases contain peer-reviewed journal articles, encyclopedias, magazines, newspapers, and other primary sources.
 Tables of content are available for all journals as well as extensive full text article searching.
-Subscription access also includes the Sustainability Watch package, which assembles popular sources on a variety of "green" topics.
 Access to subscription content is for BLM users only.

 The Encyclopedia of Life (EOL) provides natural history and pictures of "all species known to science."
 EOL began in 2007 with the bold idea to provide “a webpage for every species."
 EOL brings together trusted information from resources across the world such as museums, learned societies, expert scientists, and others into one massive database and a single, easy-to-use online portal.